 Alta Bates Summit Medical Center (Berkeley) offers a one-day intensive Childbirth class.
 Second-time parents can consider a Childbirth Refresher as an alternative to the entire labor class or a VBAC-specific class if you’re considering a vaginal birth after Cesarean.
-If the in-person class doesn’t fit your schedule, they offer an online class instead.
 Like Kaiser, they offer a Birth Center Tour, Breastfeeding classes, and Newborn Care classes, too.
 Unlike Kaiser, most of the classes cost something.
 See all of the Alta Bates Pregnancy Classes >

 Resource-Center Prenatal and Birthing Classes